jacopoMauro/dm552/haskell/ex_sheet4_datatypes_typeclasses.md

 -   Make some functions for persons, e.g. greetings based on name, gender and/or age.
 -   Update the constructors for students and persons with record syntax
--   Come up with more functions to use on students and/or persons.
+-   Write at least one additional function that has students and/or persons as an argument.
 E.g.:
     -   Given a list of persons, return a list of persons with voting rights.
     -   Given a list of students, return a list of students with at